52454D434F/morce.codes-HUGO/content/posts/photo-organizer-project.md

 - Example: `20250214_134757.jpg`
 - No subseconds included (clean, consistent naming)
 - Used for existence checks and organization
+- Files are renamed to this format when moved to date-based folders

 #### Duplicates Folder
 - **With subseconds**: `yyyymmdd_hhmmss.ssss.ext` (e.g., `20250214_134757.3519.jpg`)
   - Uses actual subseconds from file timestamp when available
   - Provides unique identification based on capture time precision
+  - Format: 4-digit subsecond value (milliseconds from microseconds)
 - **Without subseconds**: `yyyymmdd_hhmmss.0001.ext`, `yyyymmdd_hhmmss.0002.ext`, etc.
   - Sequential numbering ensures unique filenames
   - Starts from 0001 and increments as needed
+  - Used when subseconds are not available from file metadata
+- **Fallback naming**: If filename doesn't match date pattern, uses original name with sequential suffix: `originalname.0001.ext`

 ### Duplicate Detection in Duplicates Folder

-Before moving a file to the Duplicates folder, the system:
+Before moving a file to the Duplicates folder, the system performs an additional duplicate check:

-1. Calculates MD5 hash of the file to be moved
+1. **MD5 Hash Calculation**: Calculates MD5 hash of the file to be moved
-2. Scans all files in the Duplicates folder
+2. **Folder Scan**: Scans all files in the Duplicates folder
-3. Compares hashes to find exact matches
+3. **Hash Comparison**: Compares hashes to find exact matches
+4. **Duplicate Found**: If an identical file (same MD5 hash) already exists in Duplicates folder:
-4. If duplicate found: Deletes the file instead of moving it
+   - Deletes the current file instead of moving it
-5. Prevents accumulation of multiple identical duplicates
+   - Logs as "Duplicate Deleted" with reference to existing duplicate
+   - Updates statistics (bytes deleted)
+   - Updates Synology indexer
+5. **No Duplicate Found**: If no match is found:
+   - Moves the file with unique subseconds/sequential naming
-6. Ensures Duplicates folder only contains unique files
+   - Ensures Duplicates folder only contains unique files

+This prevents accumulation of multiple identical duplicates in the Duplicates folder, ensuring efficient storage usage even when `DELETE_DUPLICATES = false`.

 ## Statistics Tracking